vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Interface/Scene View/Scene View Gizmo.md

 The [Scene gizmo](https://docs.unity3d.com/Manual/SceneViewNavigation.html) is an axis navigation tool in the top right of the Scene view window.
 - Each axis arm can be clicked on to realign the view to that axis.
-- The center can be clicked on to toggle between perpective and orthographic views, as can the label below the gizmo.
+- Clicking the center toggles between perpective and orthographic views, as does the label below the gizmo.
 - Rotation lock can be toggled via the lock icon to the top right.

 ![Scene gizmo](scene-view-trumpets.png)